Between end users treating their Inboxes as de facto filing cabinets, and federal regulators that specify lengthy...

 In terms of how they use storage space, PSTs are equally bad.
 For one thing, once messages are out of Exchange's purview, you lose the benefits of a single image store (SIS), whereby objects such as attachments are only written once.
 As a result, messages stored in PSTs actually take up more space than they do within Exchange.
 And because PSTs usually reside on the end user's hard drive, they are less likely to get backed up.

 Not surprisingly, vendors such as KVS and Legato--with its EmailXtender family of products--recommend archiving as a way to lessen the Exchange load.
-Originally developed to help companies with records retention, Legato's Reier says that some customers are looking at EmailXtender "because Exchange has created such
+Originally developed to help companies with records retention, Legato's Reier says that some customers are looking at EmailXtender "because Exchange has created such a storage management nightmare."

 Market predictions from research firm The Radicati Group bear out Reier's analysis.
 In 2001, the market for e-mail active archiving stood at $58 million.
 By 2006, the market is expected to swell to $573 million, with a compound annual growth rate of 77%.